We are now accepting applications for the Portfolio Course commencing October 2024.

 Bridge House Art is a small school with limited space, but all efforts are made to motivate the student in realising their creative potential.
 The past success rate of students gaining entry to their chosen college is high and the ethos of Bridge House Art is to embrace the liberating force of art as a powerful, personal language for each individual.
 The course does not ensure entry to degree level but will enable the students to be confident about their work and equip them to undertake a degree course with a firm foundation in the visual arts.

 Places are offered via an interview procedure.
 Interviews are primarily held during the end of course exhibition week (early March) Interviews will be conducted in-person with portfolio if available or online with a digital submission of works in advance.
 Help is available to assist with this if required.
-Applications now being accepted please do get in touch if you have any questions regarding the portfolio course
+Applications are now being accepted please do get in touch if you have any questions regarding the portfolio course

 Course fee: £4,500.00*